MannyFay/blog/content/posts/initial-post.md

 +++
 draft = false
 date = 2025-10-06T22:21:49+02:00
-title = "MVP - Initial Blog Post" description = "This is the initial blog post for the MVP." slug = "" authors = []
+title = "Initial Blog Post"
+description = "This is the initial blog post for the MVP." slug = "" authors = []